cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 with basis (1, I) represented as described in {{bg-curves}}, i.e., an element x = (x\_1, x\_2) = x\_1 + x\_2 * I.

-Other optimizations of this type are possible in other even-order extension fields; see {{AR13}}.
+Other optimizations of this type are possible in other extension fields; see, e.g., {{AR13}} for more information.

 ~~~
 is_square(x)